alpiepho/node-overcast-rss/README.md

 ### Workaround to see file clearer

 The .opml file is basically an xml file.
-I quick and dirty way to inspect it is:
+A quick and dirty way to inspect it is:

 - copy to .html
 - use VS Code to format